junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy wants to say he doesn't want to rest.
 He can feel life is slipping away from this ruined body, tortured and burned so deeply by the angel's existence that there is no way he can recover by himself.
 He doesn't have much time.
 All he ever wants is to go to his family one last time.

 But they do have a point.
 He can't even get off the bed right now, and he doesn't want to bother anyone else for his dying wish.
 There is no way for him to travel.
-If he gets noticed by the angels, that will be it for him -- everyone in the camp.
+If he gets noticed by the angels, that will be it for him -- and for everyone in the camp.

 He takes the painkilling pill, then, and lets the blessing numbness and drowsiness drag him into the dark.
 And prays not to have dreams.